LLNL/trestles/README.md

 ---
 ### Example Python Scripts ###

-Please see the newer README_scripts in the /bin/scripts sub-directory for information on data extraction and jupyter notebook example.
+Please see the newer README_scripts in the /bin/scripts sub-directory for information on data extraction and a jupyter notebook example.

 <blockquote>
 <table>